encelo/nCine_JobSystem_Presentation/slides.md

 </figure>

 - The `countersAndState` field combines several subfields into one atomic 32-bit value
-  - Each operation on flags, continuation count, or unfinished-job count uses atomic read-modify-write
+  - Each operation on flags, continuations count, or unfinished jobs count uses atomic read-modify-write
   - This keeps updates consistent without separate locks or multiple atomics

 ---